- Even those who love their jobs can experience workplace stress.

-Work is a main source of stress for a lot of people, even for those who love their jobs.
-Sometimes loving your job makes it more stressful, because you care so much about doing the job well that you burn yourself out.
-Other things stress people out at work too.
+Work is a primary source of stress for many people, even those who love their jobs.
+In fact, sometimes loving your job makes your experience more stressful; if you care too much about performing perfectly, you can experience burnout.

 The gender difference

-Marc Lewis, executive editor for Remedy Review, said money could play an important factor in workplace stress.
+Marc Lewis, executive editor of Remedy Review, said money could be an important factor in how gender impacts workplace stress.
 Men, for example, could be more likely to leave a job that’s too stressful, while women may be more inclined to remain at a company.

 “Maybe men are OK giving up money for less stress because they think they can get it back in the long run, where a woman may feel compelled to hold on to the gains she’s made,” Lewis said.

 Men and women may think and act differently in the same situations.

 Christine Agro, bestselling author and business coach, believes women aren’t as linear in their thinking as men.

 “Women tend to take in the whole picture and recognize that more money doesn’t mean better quality of life or [that they’ll be] happier,” Agro said.
 She recognizes that this is a generalization, but as a business coach, she sees more women than men walk away from high-paying jobs to work on something more meaningful and rewarding, even if it pays less.